d2l-ai/d2l-en/chapter_convolutional-neural-networks/alexnet.md

 ## Training

 Now, we can start training AlexNet.
-Compared with LeNet in the previous section, the main change here is the use of a smaller learning rate.
+Compared to LeNet in the previous section, the main change here is the use of a smaller learning rate and much slower training due to the deeper and wider network, the higher image resolution and the more costly convolutions.

 ```{.python .input  n=5}
 lr, num_epochs, ctx = 0.01, 5, gb.try_gpu()